 Key principle

 The more public the claim and the broader the audience (investors, media, advertising), the more independent and formal the substantiation must be.
-The accredited certifier is the sole risk-bearer within the framework of Directive 2024/825.
+The risk-bearer under Directive 2024/825 is the advertiser: the party that makes the claim bears the burden of proof.
+Accredited certification does not transfer that liability to the certifier: it gives the advertiser the least contestable proof to carry it.

 Carbon claims: the same rules apply